-$^{^{\}rm 27}$ David Sawyer, $\it Hope$ in Conflict, Cleveland: Pilgrim Press, 2007, p 103.
+8 David Sawyer, Hope in Conflict (Cleveland: Pilgrim Press, 2007), 103.

-Peer Learning Groups for First Call and Later Career Ministers
+Peer Learning Groups for First Call and for Later Career Ministers

-Most of the peer learning groups studied by Bruce Roberts in A Lifelong Call to Learn28 were aimed at midcareer ministers, although not exclusively.
-Many studies have focused on the first call experience and providing assistance for that transition, and a few denominations have offered limited opportunities for learning groups for seminary graduates.
-No other program has yet been initiated to set graduates off into their ministry with the help and learning of their peers.
-A lifelong learning launch pad makes good on the statement that "you can't learn everything you need to know for ministry in seminary."
-Seminary now provides the initial education for ministry, and the launch pad program provides the first steps in lifelong learning.
-It can also prepare seminary graduates for the reality that they will need to be involved in peer-learning experiences in their first calls and it will attune them to the need for group process skills and abilities in praxis reflection on ministry.
-The launch pad model would utilize ministers' continuing education funding plus funding from grant sources for at least one face-to-face meeting per year and then support and encouragement for online group process in between for a period of two years.
-Each group would also be afforded a mentor who could help train the group in process and educational issues at the face-toface events and who could be on call for assistance as the group life emerges.
+Most of the peer learning groups studied by Bruce Roberts in A Lifelong Call to Learn9 were aimed at midcareer ministers, although not exclusively.
+Recently the Wavne E. Oates Institute in Kentucky has begun exploring the possibility of offering peer learning groups as a launchpad for new seminary graduates.
+Many studies have focused on the first call experience and providing assistance for that transition, and a few denominations have offered limited opportunities for learning groups for seminary graduates, but no other program has yet been initiated to set graduates off into their ministry with the help and learning guide of their peers.
+A lifelong learning launchpad makes good on the statement that "you can't learn everything you need to know for ministry in seminary."
+Seminary now provides the initial education for ministry, and the launchpad program provides the first steps in lifelong learning.
+It can also prepare seminary graduates for the reality that they will need to be involved in peer learning experiences in their first calls and it will attune them to the need for group process skills and abilities in praxis reflection on ministry.
+The launchpad model would utilize ministers' own continuing education funding plus funding from grant sources for at least one face-to-face meeting per year and then support and encouragement for online group process in between for a period of two years.
+Each group would also be afforded a mentor who could help train the group in process and educational issues at the face-to-face events and who could be on call for assistance as the group life emerges.